Recipe: How to make a classic Spanish tortilla de patatas

 But it is also a dish that divides opinion like no other - onions or no onions? and runny or dry? being the two most debated questions when it comes to the popular dish.

-The humble dish even has its very own day - celebrated earlier this week.
-To celebrate, The Local asked American expat chef Carla Bigio, who lives in Barcelona, to share her recipe with us.
+The Local asked American expat chef Carla Bigio, who lives in Barcelona, to share her recipe with us.

 Bigio lives and works in Barcelona, where in 2004 she opened her own restaurant.
 These days, she teaches people to cook mouth-watering Spanish recipes both from home and from a cooking school in the city.